shuttle1987/save-and-resume/README.md

     "python <script_and_parameters>"
 ```

-The checkpoint of this script must be saved in the `/output` foler.
+The checkpoint of this script must be saved in the `/output` folder.

 #### Resuming Template after training